International Admission Enrollment Procedures

-Receive I-20 & Apply for a Visa - When the Office of Admission receives your Enrollment Deposit and all final, required documents, DePauw’s International Student Services office will become your primary contact.
-International Student Services staff will send your I-20 Certificate of Eligibility immigration document to the mailing address provided in your application.
-They will also provide you with information about preparations you need to complete as a new DePauw student.
-International Student Services staff can be reached at firstname.lastname@example.org or +1-765-658-4850.
+Receive I-20 & Apply for a Visa - When the Office of International Admission receives your Enrollment Deposit and all final, required documents, they will issue and mail your I-20 Certificate of Eligibility immigration document to the mailing address provided in your application.

 You must wait to schedule your visa interview appointment at a US Embassy or Consulate until you receive the I-20 Certificate of Eligibility immigration document, which will be sent in June.
 Once you receive your I-20 Certificate of Eligibility immigration document from DePauw, you should: